LiskArchive/lisk-sdk/packages/lisk-transactions/README.md

 # @liskhq/lisk-transactions

-@liskhq/lisk-transactions is a package contains everything related to transactions according to the Lisk protocol
+@liskhq/lisk-transactions is containing everything related to transactions according to the Lisk protocol

 ## Installation